Mike Davis (scholar): Background and childhood

-Michael Ryan Davis was born in Fontana, California, on March 10, 1946, to Dwight and Mary (Ryan) Davis.
+Michael Ryan Davis was born in Fontana, California, on March 10, 1946, to Dwight and Mary Davis.
 Dwight was from Venedocia, Ohio, and was of Welsh and Protestant background.
 He was a trade-union Democrat and an "anti-racist," which Davis attributed to his ancestors, Welsh abolitionists and Union soldiers who had settled in the Black Swamp of Ohio.
 Mary was an Irish Catholic from Columbus, Ohio, and the daughter of Jack Ryan, a veteran of the Spanish–American War.
 Both parents hitchhiked to California during the Great Depression and came to the El Cajon Valley, but moved to Fontana for a brief period during the Second World War and after.

-Returning in 1953, Davis was raised in a tract home in the community of Bostonia (Note: Annexed to El Cajon in 1953.) in San Diego County.
-His father Dwight worked in the wholesale meat industry for the Superior Meat Company in downtown San Diego and was a member of the meat cutter's union, and his uncle ran a wholesale meat company.
+Returning to San Diego County in 1953, Davis was raised in a tract home in the community of Bostonia.
+(Note: Annexed to El Cajon in 1953) His father Dwight worked in the wholesale meat industry for the Superior Meat Company in downtown San Diego and was a member of the meat cutter's union, and his uncle ran a wholesale meat company.
 The nearly all-white neighborhood of Davis's childhood was populated by refugees of the Great Depression, mostly Southern Baptist families from Oklahoma and Texas, and had a country-western ballroom and rodeo.
 Davis identified with his community as a "redneck" and a "Westerner" in opposition to the "surfer" beach culture held by the wealthier, Methodist neighborhoods south of El Cajon's Main Street.
 Racism and anti-communism were endemic in the town, but Democrats held the dominant political role in the community due to the influence of the Machinists Union.

 Dwight Davis was an amateur geologist, and would bring the young Davis with him on frequent excursions in the Colorado Desert to search for uranium deposits, abandoned mines, geodes, and petrified wood.
 The favorite stop in the desert for the two was the Ocotillo Wells gas station and café, owned by an eccentric elderly proprietor who would debate baseball with Dwight.
 In 1955, the young Davis was curious about several photos of cadavers taken by the proprietor and posted on the bulletin board in the café.
 The proprietor explained to Davis that the bodies were of young Mexican men, all executed in arroyos along the border by being shot in the back.
 Davis remained haunted by the photos of the corpses, and the experience would influence his ideas on the border for the rest of his life.